TimGrt/Ansible-Best-Practices/docs/ansible/installation.md

 # Installation

+How to install Ansible itself and other content.

 ## Standard install method

 The latest version can only be obtained via the Python package manager, the *ansible-core* package contains the binaries and 71 standard modules.